-Exports are projected to grow by 5% despite growing worries over China's growth prospects prompted by disappointing gross domestic product (GDP) and manufacturing data, says a senior Bank of Thailand official.
+Thai exports are projected to grow by 5% this year despite growing worries over China's growth prospects prompted by disappointing gross domestic product (GDP) and manufacturing data, says a senior Bank of Thailand official.

 Roong: US recovery buoys projection